Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 Jun 17, 2018

-The Color Wheel and Olympus Color - Part 3
+The Artist Color Wheel and Olympus Color - Part 3

-Hobby photographers are typically forced to work on their portrait skills when asked to do a wedding or photo shoot.
-They consider portrait locations, colors, and the clothes they like to see for the photo shoot.
-This article reviews the different color features we have with Olympus.
+Hobby photographers work hard on portrait shoots or when asked to photograph a wedding or photo event.
+They will consider and discuss portrait locations, colors, and the clothes clients plan to wear for an event.
+This article reviews the different creative color options we have with Olympus.

-The first article in this series hinted that photographers focus too much on camera specifications.
-For example, most digital photographers want more Dynamic Range, perfect IQ (details), perfect lenses, less image noise, and NO highlight clipping.
+The first article in this series hinted that photographers focus too much on specifications (The sensor, image processor, and lens).
+For instance, most digital photographers focus on Dynamic Range, perfect image quality (details), perfect lenses, no noise, and absolutely NO highlight clipping.

 It is OK to ignore those "perfect" specifications and regard your camera as the ultimate